Workflow: Visium HD cell-level

 thin_discrete_legend

-Next, we can perform differential gene expresison (DGE) analysis to identify markers for each cluster.
-We also compute the cluster-wise mean expression of selected markers:
+Next, we perform differential gene expression (DGE) analysis to identify marker genes for each cluster.
+We also compute the cluster-wise mean expression of selected markers.

 # differential gene expression analysis